 - Programmed Interventions

-We also adopt an effective Peer Support Model, where residents are identified for support roles throughout the prison.
+We also adopt an effective Peer Support Model, where prisoners are identified for support roles throughout the prison.
 They act as positive role models for fellow offenders and assist staff in the delivery of classes, programmes, sports activities, induction and offender support services.

-Case Management within Addiewell means the approach to the assessment, planning, implementation, review and coordination of access to a range of services for any Resident.
+Case Management within Addiewell means the approach to the assessment, planning, implementation, review and coordination of access to a range of services for any prisoner.
 Case management provides the roadmap for transition back to the community and requires strong coordination and collaboration among key stakeholders in both the prison and the community.

 Healthcare, like with all prisons in Scotland, is provided by the NHS.